OpenVoiceOS/community-docs/docs/statements.md

 Rather than telling the User that we are fetching some data, then going out to fetch it, we can do the two things simultaneously providing a better experience.&#x20;

-However there are times when we need to wait until the statement has been spoken before doing something else.
+However, there are times when we need to wait until the statement has been spoken before doing something else.
 We have two options for this.

 ### Wait Parameter